Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +-------+------------+---------------------------------------------------------------+

 .. note::
-   Maritime INS uses field 1 from this sentence.
+   Aerial INS uses field 1 from this sentence.

 2.1.3.2.
 AUTOCAL: Speed Sensor Auto-Calibration Control (ANELLO Proprietary)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This message starts/stops the Maritime INS speed sensor auto-calibration routine (e.g., for water-speed aiding sensors).
+This message starts/stops the Aerial INS speed sensor auto-calibration routine (e.g., for water-speed aiding sensors).
 The default state is 0 (not in auto-calibration mode).

 **Message Format**::